 Institutions serious about their social and ecological responsibilities must think big.
 And this is particularly true about savings in the areas of technology and energy.

-downloadable as PDF Savings Infographics (13 MB).
+Also downloadable as PDF Savings INFOGRAPHICS (13 MB).

-The modernization of The National Theatre’s energy management, which happened in 2007, helped bring energy costs down by more than 50%.
-Its goal was not just to replace the outdated technology, but also to interconnect and tune the technology systems in a way that would unlock the full savings potential of the modernization.
-What was originally redundant heat is now used to heat service water.
-Our chiller can also operate as a heat pump using the Vltava River as a source of heat or cold (according to the weather and user preference).
-It can also automatically transfer heat from rooms with greatest insolation to other, currently coldest rooms.
-The warm and stuffy air from the auditorium is used to heat new fresh air pumped into the room, which is all monitored by CO2 sensors in the halls.
-Separate regulation systems enable different levels of lighting and heating in each room based on its current occupancy and use, all while facilitating adequate room comfort.
-Thorough energy management ensures optimal operation conditions and maximal savings.
-All data is being consistently analysed and the provider sends continual feedback and recommendations for improvements in the system.
+The modernization of The National Theatre’s energy management, implemented in 2007, helped bring energy costs down by more than 50%.
+Its goal was not just to replace outdated technology, but also to interconnect and tune the technology systems in a way that would unlock the full potential of the modernization.
+What used to be redundant heat is now used to heat the utility water.
+Our cooling machine can also serve as a heat pump using the Vltava River as a source of heat or cold (according to the weather and user preference).
+It can also automatically transfer heat from the sunniest rooms to other, colder rooms.
+The warm and stuffy air from the auditorium is used to heat new fresh air pumped into the room, the flow of which is automatically regulated by CO2 sensors in the halls.
+Separate regulation systems enable different levels of lighting and heating in different rooms based on their current occupancy and use, all while facilitating adequate comfort.